-Ecole Normale Supérieure - Department of Mathematics - University of Yaoundé.
-BP 47 Yaoundé-Cameroon, e-mail: imoyouwou2@yahoo.fr runoff systems are sensitive to the No-show paradox.
-With at least four candidates, Moulin (1988) showed that all the Condorcet consistent rules are vulnerable to the No-Show paradox; see also Brandt et al. (2018), Duddy (2013) and Jimeno et al. (2009).
+LC2S UMR CNRS 8053, Université des Antilles, Faculté de Droit et d'Economie de la Martinique, F-97275 Schœlcher Cedex, e-mail: eric.kamwa@univ-antilles.fr runoff systems are sensitive to the No-show paradox.
+With at least four candidates, Moulin (1988) showed that all the Condorcet consistent rules are also vulnerable to the No-Show paradox (see also Brandt et al., 2018, Duddy, 2013, Jimeno et al., 2009).
 A Condorcet consistent voting rule always elects the Condorcet winner when she exists.
-A Condorcet winner is a candidate that beats all the others in pairwise majority contests.
+A Condorcet winner is a candidate who beats all the others in pairwise majority contests.